JohnnieXDU/EmotionUI/README.md

  > cd train/dataset
  > python main_train.py
  ```

+ Remember to move the new weights to "weights" folder, and rename it with "ui_weights.pth".

 ## notice
- The current FER algorithm is vgg16 for simplicity.
+ The current FER network is vgg16 for simplicity.
+Current prediction is based on 2D result.
  One can easily change the network as you wish.